Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    Selected".
 If you used a project template that had already been classified you will find its categories already selected here.
 You can change the trove categories for this project at any time.
-You can categorize your project according to the seven criteria listed in ?.
+You can categorize your project according to the seven criteria listed in :ref:`software-map-(or Project Tree)`.

 -  **Software Policy**